- Annual Meeting

 COLUMBIA COLLEGE.
 Columbia College, at Van Alstyne in Grayson County, operated for just under a decade.
 As North Texas began to grow in the late nineteenth century a number of communities supported college-level institutions.
 Residents of Van Alstyne joined in 1889 to establish Columbia College.
 The school building had eight large rooms, among them a chapel with a stage.
 By 1894 the enrollment was 578.
 In the late 1890s a fire destroyed the school.
 Attempts to refinance failed, and the school never reopened.

 BIBLIOGRAPHY:Mattie D. Lucas and Mita H. Hall, A History of Grayson County (Sherman, Texas, 1936).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.David Minor, "COLUMBIA COLLEGE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/kbc39), accessed June 20, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, David Minor, "COLUMBIA COLLEGE," accessed September 25, 2018, http://www.tshaonline.org/handbook/online/articles/kbc39.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.